simon-duchastel/personal-website/content/projects/advent-of-code-2021/_index.md

 Kotlin Multiplatform utilizes the three different Kotlin compilers - Kotlin JVM for compiling to JVM bytecode, Kotlin Native for compiling to native binaries, and Kotlin Javascript for compiling to Javascript.

  You can define `common` code that's platform-agnostic (meaning you can't reference Java-specific APIs like JVM file system operations, for example).
 You can also specify platform-specific code that works with the common code but uses platform-specific functionality, and is only present when compiled to that platform.
-Common code can depend on platform-specific APIs by using the `expect` keyword, which tells Kotlin _This isn't defined here, but each platform will have its own implementation that you can depend on_.
+Common code can depend on platform-specific APIs by using the `expect` keyword, which tells Kotlin that _this isn't defined here, but each platform will have its own implementation that you can depend on_.
 Each platform you compile to must have corresponding `actual` declarations.

 ## The Project